- Borrow & Request

 Other resources for recordings:

 Corvallis-Benton County Public Library Anyone who lives, works, or goes to school in the Corvallis-Benton County Library District may get a free library card.
-They have CD recordings (choose Music from the menu on the webpage to search) as well as several music streaming databases from the Alexander Street Press (choose E-Resources then look down the list for Music) that you can access online with your public library card number.
+They have CD recordings (choose Music from the menu on the webpage to search) that you can check out.

 YouTube is also a useful free resource.